Judith S. Kaye

-Kaye believes that although the Court of Appeals is an outstanding court and has maintained its tradition of excellence, the court system of the state of New York has been bogged down in an overabundance of cases.
-Her goal as chief justice is to make the court system work better and become “more responsive to the needs of modern society.”
+Kaye believed that although the Court of Appeals is an outstanding court and has maintained its tradition of excellence, the court system of the state of New York was bogged down in an overabundance of cases.
+Her goal as chief justice was to make the court system work better and become “more responsive to the needs of modern society.”

-As an attorney and as a chief justice, Kaye has worked diligently to improve the status of women and children and to address domestic violence.
+As an attorney and as a chief justice, Kaye worked diligently to improve the status of women and children and to address domestic violence.
 Championing women’s health issues, she was a founding member and honorary chair of the Judges and Lawyers Breast Cancer Alert.
-She cochairs the Permanent Judicial Commission on Justice for Children and is a member of the American Bar Association Commission on Domestic Violence.
-She has written many articles concerning domestic issues.
+She cochaired the Permanent Judicial Commission on Justice for Children and is a member of the American Bar Association Commission on Domestic Violence.
+She wrote many articles concerning domestic issues.

-Kaye has been a trustee and vice president of the Legal Aid Society, a trustee and vice-chair of the Clients Security Fund (now the Lawyers Fund for Client Protection), and a trustee of the American Judicature Society.
-She is active on various committees of several bar associations.
+Kaye was a trustee and vice president of the Legal Aid Society, a trustee and vice-chair of the Clients Security Fund (now the Lawyers Fund for Client Protection), and a trustee of the American Judicature Society.
+She was active on various committees of several bar associations.
 She was appointed by President Jimmy Carter to the United States Nominating Commission for Judges of the Second Circuit.

-She serves as a trustee of the New York University Law Center Foundation and of Barnard College.
-She sits on the board of directors of the Institute of Judicial Administration, the board of editors of New York State Bar Journal, and the board of directors of the Conference of Chief Justices.
+She served as a trustee of the New York University Law Center Foundation and of Barnard College.
+She sat on the board of directors of the Institute of Judicial Administration, the board of editors of New York State Bar Journal, and the board of directors of the Conference of Chief Justices.